yiisoft-contrib/yiiframework.com/README.md

 'twitter.accessTokenSecret' => ''
 ```

-Continure with the following commands:
+Continue with the following commands:

 ```
 # run migrations